Nyight/InputRecorder/README.md

 # InputRecorder
-A C# library for a basic keyboard and mouse click recording and playback
+A C# library for basic keyboard and mouse click recording and playback